blakexyz6/iOS-themes/README.md

+**all icons shown and hosted here are property of their rightful owners**

+##Credits
+- Nord Theme by Arctic Ice Studios
+- Dracula Theme by the Dracula team
+- Everforest by Sainnhe

 # iOS Customization Themes

 Welcome!
 This repository contains wallpapers, icons, and setup instructions for customizing your iOS home screen with themes like Nord, Dracula, and Everforest.